sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

   when to start a new thread by adding a post, responding to an existing post, or commenting on a response.

-..
-The following paragraph applies to the edX mobile app for Open edX (with discussions)
-..
-Alison, DOC-1815, June 2015

-.. only:: Open_edX

-    .. note:: You can only pin posts and mark questions as answered when you work in a web browser.
-You cannot complete these activities when you work in an edX mobile app.

 .. _Moderating_discussions: